TarasyukV/car-performance-sql-analysis/README.md

 5. In the `horsepower` column, non-numeric symbols (such as `+` in values like `1000+`) were removed, and the column was converted to a numeric data type to allow accurate aggregations.

    5.1 The same cleaning logic was applied to the `torque` column.
-6. The `price_usd` column was converted to a numeric format by removing thousands separators and ensuring consistent numeric values.
+6. The `price_usd` column was converted to a numeric format by removing thousands separators (commas) and converting it to a numeric data type.

 These steps ensured consistent data types and improved data quality for reliable analytical results.